 While you need to manage your projects, don’t forget to schedule time for promoting your brand, touching base with clients, and handling tasks like billing.

 Getting paid is another one of those necessary evils that freelancers must face.
 Without receiving a payment for your work, you’re pretty much defeating the purpose of being in business for yourself.
-Thankfully, getting paid isn’t as much as a hassle as it used to be thanks to software from sites like Due.com that allow you to invoice clients in just a matter of minutes - and because you signed that contract.
-But, you can also guarantee getting paid by taking the following advice.
+Thankfully, getting paid as a freelancer isn’t as much as a hassle as it used to be.
+Thanks to software from sites like Due.com, you can invoice clients in just a matter of minutes.
+But, you can also guarantee getting paid on time by taking the following advice.

 If you’re rude to your clients, consistently late on projects, deliver subpar work, and have an outdated website, then why would a client make paying your invoice a priority?